Prism: Cost-Efficient Multi-LLM Serving via GPU Memory Ballooning

-\MyPara{Global scheduling.} Next, we evaluated the benefits of our global scheduler.
-In this experiment, we used two GPUs to serve eight models.
+\MyPara{Model placement.} Next, we evaluated the benefits of our global scheduler that conducts model placement.
+In this experiment, we used two GPUs to serve eight models from Arena-Chat.
 Figure~\ref{fig:global-scheduler-attainment} presents the TTFT and TPOT attainment with the global scheduler enabled or disabled.
 The results show that enabling the global scheduler significantly improves both TTFT and TPOT attainment.
 To provide further insights, we plot the average KV cache memory available per request as it arrives on each GPU.
 With the global scheduler enabled, the load is more evenly balanced across the two GPUs, allowing each request to access more KV cache memory on average.
-In contrast, without the global scheduler, the load is imbalanced: GPU1 shows more available memory during the first 600 seconds, while the near-zero availability between the 800th and 1000th seconds indicates that GPU1 is idle while GPU0 is overloaded.
-These results demonstrate the global scheduler’s ability to coordinate resource demands across GPUs, avoid bottlenecks, and ultimately improve performance in GPU sharing.
+In contrast, without the global placement scheduler, the load is imbalanced: GPU1 shows more available memory during the first 600 seconds, while the near-zero availability between the 800th and 1000th seconds indicates that GPU1 is idle while GPU0 is overloaded.

-\MyPara{GPU local scheduling.} We also evaluated the benefits of GPU-local scheduling in coordinating memory between models sharing the same GPU.
-Here, we use two models: we fix the SLO scale of Model1 to eight and vary the SLO scales of Model2 to evaluate the priority-based admission control in the GPU-local scheduling.
+\MyPara{Request arbitration.} To evaluate the GPU-local scheduler that prioritizes requests, we use two models: we fix the SLO scale of Model1 to eight and vary the SLO scales of Model2 to evaluate the priority-based admission control in the GPU-local scheduling.
 Figure~\ref{fig:gpu-scheduler-slo} shows the TTFT attainment as we vary the SLO scale of Model2.
 Model1 consistently maintains high attainment, and enabling our GPU-local scheduling improves the SLO attainment of Model2 by more than 40\%.
 To dive deeper, we plot the queue length of each model in Figure~\ref{fig:gpu-scheduler-qlen} of one experiment run.
 From the queue lengths, we clearly observe that when the local scheduler is enabled, the system prioritizes Model2's requests, which are shorter but have stricter SLO requirements.
-Specifically, between the 10th and 20th seconds, Model2's queue length is noticeably lower when local scheduler is enabled.
-This shows the effectiveness of GPU-local scheduling in coordinating memory allocation across models based on their SLOs.